Southill, Bedfordshire: Church history

-All Saints Church, Southill is a 14th and 15th century church embellished in 1814 built in courses of ferrous rubble stone, part-dressed in ironstone and limestone, altered and extended in red and pale brick.
+All Saints Church, Southill is a 14th- and-15th century church embellished in 1814 built in courses of ferrous rubble stone, part-dressed in ironstone and limestone, altered and extended in red and pale brick.
 Some areas are cement- or lime-rendered.
 The church contains floor and wall monuments to local people mainly from the 17th and 18th century, some of which in polychrome marble.
 It is a listed building in the middle category of statutorily protected heritage, Grade II*.

-Its chancel, heightened in brickwork, has a reworked 3-pane fifteenth century main window and similar age 5-pane window with a pointed arch facing south by a blocked-off pointed-arch doorway.
+Its chancel, heightened in brickwork, has a reworked three-pane fifteenth-century main window and similar age five-pane window with a pointed arch facing south by a blocked-off pointed-arch doorway.
 A sepulchral vault to the Byng family built in rendered brickwork has a round-headed doorway facing their former park to the east.
 The nave has pointed-arch 5-and-a-half bay arcades, believed to have been built in 1814.
-The clerestory between the sides above two has 4 small windows per side.
+The clerestory between the sides above two has four small windows per side.
 Most windows have plain sub-panes.
-The narrow aisles have two five-pane and four three-pane reworked late medieval windows, a doorway with pointed head of that date and an earlier pointed-arch 3-pane window, a later north-west door and later connection to the Byng vault.
+The narrow aisles have two five-pane and four three-pane reworked late medieval windows, a doorway with pointed head of that date and an earlier pointed-arch three-pane window, a later northwest door and later connection to the Byng vault.
 It small south porch ends in a gable, above a pointed-arch entrance supported by angle buttresses.
-The fifteenth century west tower has three stages with opposing square and clasping lightly buttressing walls topped by pale-brick-built battlements of differing heights.
-The west door has traceried spandrels, surmounted by 3-light window.
+The fifteenth-century west tower has three stages with opposing square and clasping lightly buttressing walls topped by pale brick-built battlements of differing heights.
+The west door has traceried spandrels, surmounted by a three-light window.
 The roofwork, low-slant, and seating is circa 1814.
 The font was designed in 1937 by Sir Albert Richardson.

 The Byng vault includes George Viscount Torrington, Rear Admiral who died in 1732 and Admiral John Byng, executed 1757.